 In Let’s Encrypt configuration directory at “/etc/letsencrypt/live/the .pem files are as follows (from the Letsencrypt documentation):

-c) chain.pem: All certificates that need to be served by the browser excluding server certificate, i.e. root and intermediate certificates only.
+chain.pem: All certificates that need to be served by the browser excluding server certificates, i.e. root and intermediate certificates only.
 This is what Apache needs for SSLCertificateChainFile.

-d) fullchain.pem: All certificates, including server certificate.
-This is concatenation of chain.pem and cert.pem.
+fullchain.pem: All certificates, including server certificate.
+This is a concatenation of chain.pem and cert.pem.

 Now that we know which file is which we can configure our VirtualHost to use SSL with our new certs.
 Change the following lines in your Apache’s virtualhost’s SSL configuration:

-a) Check the expire date of the certificate and renew when the remaining days are below a value
+Check the expiry date of the certificate and renew when the remaining days are below a value

 Now you can renew certain domain’s certificates with: